Trademark Classes Cheat Sheet Australia: 45 Classes

 Should I use IP Australia's TM Headstart service?

 TM Headstart is a pre-filing service offered by IP Australia that gives you an early indication of whether your trademark is likely to face objections.
 It can flag classification issues before you commit to a full application.
-However, TM Headstart is a preliminary assessment — it is not a substitute for strategic advice on class selection, description drafting, or broader brand protection strategy.
-Many business owners use TM Headstart in addition to professional advice, not instead of it.
+However, TM Headstart is a preliminary assessment and is not a substitute for strategic advice on class selection, description drafting, or broader brand protection strategy.

 This information is general in nature and does not constitute legal advice.
 Trademark classification can involve complex judgements that depend on your specific circumstances.
 We recommend consulting a Registered Trade Mark Attorney before making filing decisions.
-Signify IP is an Australian intellectual property firm.
-Hollie Ford is a Registered Trade Mark Attorney on the Trans-Tasman IP Attorneys Board.

 Related paths